 What better way to unwind at the end of a hectic day than sitting in front of a flickering fire?
 However, do not waste time and energy on cutting and cleaning up after wood logs!
 The solution is a beautiful, natural looking set of gas logs.
-You’ll be enjoying your fire in seconds and it’ll burn all evening if you wish without tending.
+You will be enjoying your fire in seconds and it will burn all evening if you wish without tending.
 Gas logs are easy to use, need very little maintenance and truly add beauty to a fireplace whether operating or not.

 - Minimal installation and maintenance requirements